live-codes/livecodes/docs/docs/languages/cssmodules.md

 ## Custom Settings

-[Custom settings](../advanced/custom-settings.md) added to the property `cssmodules` are passed as a JSON object to the `postcss-modules` plugin.
+[Custom settings](../advanced/custom-settings.md) added to the property `cssmodules` are passed as a JSON object to the `postcss-modules` plugin during compile.
 Please check the [documentation](https://github.com/madyankin/postcss-modules#usage) for full reference.

+In addition, the following settings are available:

+- `addClassesToHTML`

+  Type: `boolean`.
+Default: `true`.

+  The generated classes are injected into the HTML elements, so the styles are applied without having to assign them using JavaScript.

+- `removeOriginalClasses`

+  Type: `boolean`.
+Default: `false`.

+  When enabled, the original classes are removed from HTML, keeping only the generated classes.
+Only applies if `addClassesToHTML` is enabled.

 Please note that custom settings should be valid JSON (i.e. functions are not allowed).